AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/09-UserInteractionWebApp.md

     }
     ```

-1. Add references to the cosmos variables
+1. Add references and variables to the LicensePlateController

     At the top of the file, add the cosmos information: